 Governance in Agentic BPM

 Autonomy introduces risks—rogue decisions, unauthorized actions, or unintended consequences.
-Effective governance is critical for enterprise adoption of agentic BPM.
+Effective governance is critical for enterprise adoption of Agentic BPM.
 Key strategies include:

-Embed business rules, constraints, and ethical boundaries directly into the agent's reasoning framework.
+- Policy Enforcement: Embed business rules, constraints, and ethical boundaries directly into the agent's reasoning framework.
+Example: "Do not approve transactions over $10,000 without human review."
+Use declarative policy engines (e.g., OPA, Rego) to define constraints.

-Standardize, version, and validate prompts used to control agents.
+- Prompt Governance: Standardize, version, and validate prompts used to control agents.
+Prevent prompt injection or drift and define allowed vocabulary or intents.

-Design structured fallback paths to human actors when agents lack confidence or context.
+- Fallback and Escalation: Design structured fallback paths to human actors when agents lack confidence or context.

 Explainability in Agentic BPM

 For regulated industries or mission-critical processes, explainability is not optional.
+Techniques for explainable agents include:

 - Self-narration: Agents explain their thought process before/after taking actions.